LAVG00/nextjs-pocketbase/README.md

 create the 'notes' collection.

-add the 'title' and 'cotnent'.
+add the 'title' and 'content'.

 update security rules to allow read/write access.